 Often people assume tooth loss is due to decay.
 It’s actually not.
 It’s due to the presence of gum disease.
 It can even be completely unnoticeable right up until you lose teeth.
 Symptoms generally include bleeding gums when brushing and loose or shifting teeth.
-If you’ve been told you require gum surgery, you will be happy to know it’s possible to manage gum disease through a variety of non-surgical methods.
+If you’ve been told you require gum disease treatment, you will be happy to know it’s possible to manage gum disease through a variety of non-surgical methods.

 Recent research has led many doctors to reach a startling conclusion: gum disease, stroke, and heart disease are connected.
 Since heart disease is usually fatal, it is clear that gum disease should not be taken lightly.
 The American Dental Association estimates that 80% of Americans have periodontal (gum) disease.
 If this were some other affliction, such as AIDS or tuberculosis, it might be considered epidemic!
 Most dentists do believe that.
 They also realized gum disease would never be labeled epidemic since “no one ever dies from it.”
 The worst that might happen is tooth loss.
 Not pleasant – but certainly not life threatening.
 Now that has all changed.

 The American Academy of Periodontology states: “Studies found periodontal infection may contribute to the development of heart disease, increase the risk of premature, underweight births, and pose a serious threat to people whose health is already compromised due to diabetes and respiratory diseases.”
 Periodontal disease is characterized as a bacterial infection of the gums.
 Bacteria may then travel into the bloodstream – directly to the heart.